1974 Montréal Expos

 - Players of the month:

-- Minor League Player of the Year: Gary Carter (Memphis AAA)
+- Minor League Player of the Year: Gary Carter, Memphis (AAA)

-- Minor League Pitcher of the Year: Joe Keener (West Palm Beach A and Memphis AAA)
+- Minor League Pitcher of the Year: Joe Keener, West Palm Beach (A) and Memphis (AAA)

 The Expos made one blockbuster trade after their run at the pennant in 1973, sending relief pitcher Mike Marshall, who was coming off two outstanding seasons, to the Los Angeles Dodgers for center fielder Willie Davis.
 Asked to comment the trade, Manager Gene Mauch was quoted as saying: "It's a lot harder to find a good center fielder than a good relief pitcher."
-This has since become a motto of sabermetricians, but it came back to haunt Mauch when Marshall went on to have one of the most amazing years any relief pitcher had ever had and won the Cy Young Award while leading the Dodgers to the World Series.
-Willie Davis was not shabby for the Expos, actually, leading the team in most offensive categories with a .295 average, 180 hits, 27 doubles, 9 triples, 86 runs scored and 89 runs batted in, earning the team's Player of the Year award along the way.
+This has since become a motto of sabermetricians, but it came back to haunt Mauch when Marshall went on to have one of the most amazing years any relief pitcher had ever had and won the 1974 National League Cy Young Award while leading the Dodgers to the World Series.
+Willie Davis was not shabby for the Expos, actually, leading the team in most offensive categories with a .295 average, 180 hits, 27 doubles, 9 triples, 86 runs scored and 89 runs batted in, and earning the team's Player of the Year award along the way.
 The problem was that, overall, the team's offensive performance was disappointing.
 The main culprits were right fielder Ken Singleton, whose batting average tumbled from .302 to .276, and slugging percentage from .479 to .376, and Ron Fairly who hit only .245 with 12 home runs in 282 at bats.

-Yet, the Expos still had a number of productive players at bat, starting with left fielder Bob Bailey, who hit .280 with 20 home runs and 100 bases on balls, first baseman Mike Jorgensen who hit .310 with 70 walks in only 287 at bats, third baseman Ron Hunt, who managed to reach base at a .375 clip in his last season, and rookie catcher Barry Foote, who hit .262 with 11 home runs and 60 runs batted in.
-The real problem was that the Expos received no production from shortstop Tim Foli, who hit .254 with a slugging percentage below .300, and from their second basemen, Jim Cox, who won the job in spring training but only hit a powerless .200, losing the job to Larry Lintz who may have stolen a team-record 50 bases, but only hit .238 with a .276 slugging percentage.
-On top of that, the team's bench was mind-boggingly awful: first baseman Hal Breeden hit .247 with no power; outfielders Boots Day and Ron Woods put up averages of .185 and .205 respectively, hitting one extra base hit in nearly 200 at bats between them; infielder Pepe Frias hit .214, and catcher Bob Stinson .172.
+Yet, the Expos still had a number of productive players at bat, starting with left fielder Bob Bailey, who hit .280 with 20 home runs and 100 bases on balls; first baseman Mike Jorgensen who hit .310 with 70 walks in only 287 at bats; third baseman Ron Hunt, who managed to reach base at a .375 clip in his last season; and rookie catcher Barry Foote, who hit .262 with 11 home runs and 60 runs batted in.
+The real problem was that the Expos received no production from shortstop Tim Foli, who hit .254 with a slugging percentage below .300, and from their second basemen, Jim Cox, who won the job in spring training but only hit a powerless .200, losing out to Larry Lintz who may have stolen a team-record 50 bases, but only hit .238 with a .276 slugging percentage.
+On top of that, the team's bench was mind-boggingly awful: first baseman Hal Breeden hit .247 with no power; outfielders Boots Day and Ron Woods put up averages of .185 and .205 respectively, hitting one extra base hit in nearly 200 at bats between them; infielder Pepe Frias hit .214; and catcher Bob Stinson .172.

 Replacing Mike Marshall in the bullpen proved to be a bigger challenge than anticipated, but a solid group effort turned that area into a definite strength.
-Marshall's understudy over the previous two years, Tom Walker was unable to assume greater responsibility and eventually moved to the starting rotation, leaving things to veteran Chuck Taylor, picked up from the scrap-heap the previous year, who had an excellent ERA of 2.17 and saved 11 games.
+Marshall's understudy over the previous two years, Tom Walker, was unable to assume greater responsibility and eventually moved to the starting rotation, leaving things to veteran Chuck Taylor, picked up from the scrap-heap the previous year, who had an excellent ERA of 2.17 and saved 11 games.
 Rookies John Montague and Don DeMola contributed with ERAs of 3.14 and 3.10 respectively, while long-man Don Carrithers had a 3.00 ERA in 60 innings.
 But the bullpen really jelled when rookie Dale Murray, called-up in early July, started pitching lights out in September: he saved 10 games over the team's last 23, and had a minuscule 1.03 ERA in 70 innings.
-Curiously, the team had to make do without a left-hander all year, since the only southpaws who got to pitch, Balor Moore and Terry Enyart, combined for 15 and a third innings, during which they managed to walk 19 batters.
+Curiously, the team had to make do without a lefthander all year, since the only southpaws who got to pitch, Balor Moore and Terry Enyart, combined for 15 1/3 innings, during which they managed to walk 19 batters.